mekkl/MyJSNotebook/JS1.md

 Changes to the Object prototype object are seen by all objects through prototype chaining, unless the properties and methods subject to those changes are overridden further along the prototype chain.
 This provides a very powerful although potentially dangerous mechanism to override or extend object behavior.

-### User defined Callback Functions (writing your own functions that takes a callback)
+### User defined Callback Functions (writing your own functions that takes a callback) <a id="2.6"></a>

+In JavaScript, functions are first-class objects; that is, functions are of the type Object and they can be used in a first-class manner like any other object (String, Array, Number, etc.) since they are in fact objects themselves.
+They can be “stored in variables, passed as arguments to functions, created within functions, and returned from functions”

+Because functions are first-class objects, we can pass a function as an argument in another function and later execute that passed-in function or even return it to be executed later.
+This is the essence of using callback functions in JavaScript.

+Callback functions are derived from a programming paradigm known as functional programming.
+At a fundamental level, functional programming specifies the use of functions as arguments.
+Functional programming was—and still is, though to a much lesser extent today—seen as an esoteric technique of specially trained, master programmers.

+A callback function, also known as a higher-order function, is a function that is passed to another function (let’s call this other function “otherFunction”) as a parameter, and the callback function is called (or executed) inside the otherFunction.
+A callback function is essentially a pattern (an established solution to a common problem), and therefore, the use of a callback function is also known as a callback pattern.

+We can pass functions around like variables and return them in functions and use them in other functions.
+When we pass a callback function as an argument to another function, we are only passing the function definition.
+We are not executing the function in the parameter.
+In other words, we aren’t passing the function with the trailing pair of executing parenthesis () like we do when we are executing a function.

-### Explain the methods map, filter and reduce
+### Explain the methods map, filter and reduce <a id="2.7"></a>

-### Provide examples of user defined reusable modules implemented in Node.js
+### Provide examples of user defined reusable modules implemented in Node.js <a id="2.8"></a>

-## ES6-7 and TypeScript
+# ES6-7 and TypeScript <a id="3"></a>

 ### Provide examples and explain the es2015 features: let, arrow functions, this, rest parameters, de-structuring assignments, maps/sets etc.